peering-manager/peering-manager/docs/user-interface.md

 makes an extensive use of jobs that are run asynchronously to perform tasks which may need several seconds or minutes to complete.
 You can still navigate the user interface while tasks are running as well as scheduling more of them.
-A job result namespace is available for you to track all background tasks, their states and their results.
+A job namespace is available for you to track all background tasks, their states and their results.

 ## API Browser